-The following information on Cuban music is a sneak peek from the Berklee Online course Latin Piano Styles, authored by Nando Michelin, enrolling now.
+The following information on Cuban music is excerpted from the Berklee Online course Latin Piano Styles, authored by Nando Michelin, enrolling now.

 As Cuban music rose to international popularity in the early twentieth century, and Cuban musicians started traveling to perform abroad, a natural mix of styles came about.
 This includes interaction with US jazz culture, which started in the mid-1920s and continues today.